akumina/AkuminaDev/docs/AK-Headless-Teams.md

 ```

-## Manfiest
+## Manifest

-The following is an example `manfiest.json` of a Personal App with 3 tabs:  Home, News, Streams
+The following is an example `manifest.json` of a Personal App with 3 tabs:  Home, News, Streams

 ```json
 {